dtrelogan/react-formstate/docs/updatingFormState.md

 ## Introduction to the UnitOfWork API

-We've already seen examples for using the 'getFieldState', 'get', 'getu', and 'set' methods.
+We've already seen examples for using the following methods from the UnitOfWork API: 'getFieldState', 'get', 'getu', 'set', 'injectModel', 'add', 'updateFormState', and 'createModel'.

-There are UnitOfWork methods for 'injectModel' and 'add' that work exactly like the methods of the same name from the FormState API.
-These methods are useful if you don't receive your model until after the 'componentDidMount' method, such that you need to use a call to this.setState to inject the model data into your state.

-Also, remember that both 'add' and 'injectModel' flatten objects and arrays, which makes 'add' more powerful than 'set'.
+It is worth mentioning that the 'add' method can also update data.
+The main difference between 'add' and 'set' is that 'add' can accept both objects and primitive types.
+This makes 'add' more powerful, but the 'set' method is used the vast majority of the time.

-The 'updateFormState' and 'createModel' methods have a couple noteworthy features.
+The 'updateFormState' and 'createModel' methods have a couple additional features of note.

 ### updateFormState